National Board of Directors

 Big Brothers Big Sisters of Canada gratefully acknowledges the leadership and contribution of its volunteer National Board of Directors who are an essential part of our federation’s governance structure.

-James Sliter, Vice-Chair
+James Sliter, Chair

 In addition to a Vice-President role at RBC as a leader within their Automotive Finance business, James Sliter is the current Board President for Big Brothers Big Sisters of Ontario (BBBSO) and spent a full-term of six years as a board member in Ottawa, including a full-term as Chair.
-James joined BBBS through the 1:1 match mentoring program in University where he connected with his first little brother for the duration of his schooling and moved into the in school mentoring program as he moved for his career.
+James joined BBBS through the 1:1 match mentoring program in university where he connected with his first little brother for the duration of his schooling and moved into the in-school mentoring program as he moved for his career.
 BBBSO supports the 39 local agencies across Ontario mainly through its endowment fund and with a focus on building capacity.
 In 2017 James was recognized for his community involvement with Big Brothers Big Sisters Ottawa, in addition to a number of other causes through the Canada 150 Senate Medal.
 This was a once-in-a-lifetime recognition opportunity across Canada through the Senate of Canada.

 James’ current role at RBC sees him supporting a team who in turn supports Automotive Finance clients both in Commercial and Retail scope.
 Having worked in larger size commercial portfolios, James has the ability to interpret financials and quickly determine key questions to understand operational effectiveness.
-He is additionally known for building strong engagement and culture within teams and through past leadership coaching roles as well as a strong supporter of Diversity Equitability & Inclusion through champion roles at RBC.
+He is additionally known for building strong engagement and culture within teams and through past leadership coaching roles as well as a strong supporter of Diversity, Equitability & Inclusion through champion roles at RBC.

 Daria Hobeika, Secretary

 Daria Hobeika is an executive and entrepreneur dedicated to addressing complex societal issues and steering organizations towards efficient decision-making and sustainable models.
-Trained as a lawyer and strategic advisor, she is known for her sound judgment, rigour, and capacity to vulgarize and communicate information effectively.
+Trained as a lawyer and strategic advisor, she is known for her sound judgment, rigour, and capacity to simplify and communicate information effectively.

-She is a founding partner at Clearsum, a strategy advisory firm specialized in climate risk and opportunities, where she leads transition risk, climate law, and governance work.
+She is a founding partner at Clearsum, a strategy advisory firm specializing in climate risk and opportunities, where she leads transition risk, climate law, and governance work.
 To do so, she leverages her experience as a former Chief of Staff to a minister of the Government of Quebec, including her intimate knowledge of pan-Canadian dynamics and legislative and regulatory processes.

 Daria holds bachelor’s degrees in law from McGill University and an executive MBA from HEC Montréal – McGill.
-She in an Action Canada Fellow and a former board member of BBBS du Grand Montréal.
+She is an Action Canada Fellow and a former board member of BBBS du Grand Montréal.

 Danisha Bhaloo-Shivji, Director at Large

 With over 20 years of experience in the social impact sector, Danisha Bhaloo-Shivji has led initiatives in service delivery, public relations, communications, volunteer recruitment, and fund development.
 She is a Certified Fundraising Executive (CFRE) and currently serves as Manager of Engagement and Affinity Groups at United Way of Calgary and Area.
-Danisha holds leadership roles as a Board Member for Imagine Canada and Vice-President of the Friends of the University of Alberta Botanic Garden.
-Her past community involvement includes serving as Chair of the City of Calgary’s Social Wellbeing Advisory Committee, Senator of the University of Alberta, Co-Chair of Women United for United Way of Alberta Capital Region, and Board Member for United Way Centraide Canada.
-Her work has been recognized with numerous awards, including the George Letki Outstanding Volunteer Award, Queen Elizabeth II Platinum Jubilee Medal, Stars of Alberta Award, University of Alberta Alumni Award, and a Top 40 Under 40 honour from Edify Edmonton.
-Outside of her professional and volunteer roles, Danisha embraces her favourite title— Chief Mom Officer to her two spirited children.
+Danisha holds leadership roles as a board member for Imagine Canada and Vice-President of the Friends of the University of Alberta Botanic Garden.

 Laetitia Gill, Director at Large